Division of Social Sciences

 401. Empirical Political Research

-An introduction to current research techniques and methodology in political science, normally taken by majors in the second semester of the junior year.
+An introduction to current research techniques and methodology in political science, taken by majors in the fall semester of the senior year.
 The course includes a discussion of the use of theory building, hypothesis testing, survey research, statistics, and computers in empirical political inquiry.
 Much of the class will be interactive, as students learn basic data analysis techniques using statistical software.
 Students will work in groups to develop, administer, and analyze their own survey of the political attitudes of the student population of Washington College.
 Prerequisite: Political Science 102 and 104, or permission of the instructor.
 This course is required for Political Science majors.

 419. Maryland General Assembly Internship